 Ron Levi is the holder of the George Ignatieff Chair of Peace and Conflict Studies at the University of Toronto, where he is an Associate Professor at the Munk School of Global Affairs and the Department of Sociology.
-He is cross-appointed to the Departments of Political Science and Criminology and Sociolegal Studies.
+He is cross-appointed to the Faculty of Law as well as the Departments of Political Science and Criminology and Sociolegal Studies.
 He is also a Permanent Visiting Professor at the University of Copenhagen.

-Trained in law and in sociology, Levi focuses his research on the legal, political and social dimensions of how we respond to crime and violence.
-His work takes a global perspective, investigating both urban crime prevention strategies and responses to mass violence and atrocities.
-In his current projects he draws on the work of Pierre Bourdieu to examine organizational strategies in the fields of international criminal law and human rights, and is working on puzzles in counter-terrorism with empirical lessons from criminology.
+Trained in law and in sociology, Levi focuses his research on the internationalization of law, as well as the social and political dimensions of legal responses to crime and atrocities.
 He has recently launched a Global Justice Lab in the Munk School, focusing on justice systems under stress and strain.
 In developing these research agendas, he was a Fellow and Scholar in the Successful Societies program of the Canadian Institute for Advanced Research for seven years.
 In 2014, he was awarded the Ludwik and Estelle Jus Memorial Human Rights Prize, and in 2016 was named as Scholar-in-Residence for Holocaust Education Week.

-Professor Levi teaches courses on global violence, justice meausurement, international criminal justice and atrocity, criminal law, and the sociology of law, and a Genocide Reading Group (GRG).
+Professor Levi teaches courses on justice meausurement, global violence, international justice and atrocities, law and society, the sociology of law, and a Genocide Reading Group (GRG).
 He is a recipient of the UTSU/APUS Undergraduate Teaching Award for Teaching Excellence at the University of Toronto.

 Levi attended law school at McGill University, where he was trained in both civil law and common law.
 After completing his master's degree in law at the University of Toronto, he pursued graduate study in sociology at Northwestern University and completed his doctoral dissertation in law at the University of Toronto, where he was awarded the Alan Marks medal.